aonontojahan/Learn-Python/README.md

 ## ✅ Goals of This Repository

-- Build a strong foundation in Python
+- Build a strong foundation in Python.
 - Practice with clear and readable examples
 - Provide a reference for future revision
 - Help students and beginners start their Python journey